Newslaundry: Sakal Group lawsuit

 On 16 September 2020, the Sakal Media group filed a ₹65 crore defamation notice on Newslaundry for news reports they published and FIR is against the reporter as he used Sakal's trademark logo.
 Newslaundry published news on 11 June 2020 about employment terminations of employees in Sakal Times happened in May 2020, later Sakal Media Group legal department cleared the FIR, filed on 16 September, was only against the reporter for Trademark Infringement in his story and not against Newslaundry.
 Further investigation is ongoing.

+Criticism

+Delhi Commission for Women scrutiny

+In August 2026, the Delhi Commission for Women (DCW) said that it is looking into complaints regarding Newslaundry's handling of sexual harassment complaints, workplace culture, and implementation of the Prevention of Sexual Harassment (POSH) mechanism.

+After the news website retracted an opinion piece addressing the Tarun Tejpal's sexual assault case, several former employees including senior staff raised separate unverified allegations on social media about its workplace culture and the functioning of its Internal Complaints Committee.